digital-asset/daml/docs/source/getting-started/app-architecture.rst

   :end-before: -- ADDFRIEND_END

 DAML contracts are *immutable* (can not be changed in place), so the only way to "update" one is to archive it and create a new instance.
-That is what the ``AddFriend`` choice does: after checking some preconditions, it archives the current user contract and creates a new one with the extra friend added to the list.
+That is what the ``Follow`` choice does: after checking some preconditions, it archives the current user contract and creates a new one with the new user to follow added to the list.
 Here is a quick explanation of the code:

-    - The choice starts with the ``nonconsuming choice`` keyword followed by the choice name ``AddFriend``.
+    - The choice starts with the ``nonconsuming choice`` keyword followed by the choice name ``Follow``.
     - The return type of a choice is defined next.
 In this case it is ``ContractId User``.
-    - After that we pass arguments for the choice with ``with`` keyword.
-Here this is the friend we are trying to add.
+    - After that we declare choice paramteres with ``with`` keyword.
+Here this is the user we want to start following.
     - The keyword ``controller`` defines the ``Party`` that is allowed to execute the choice.
 In this case, it is the ``username`` party associated with the ``User`` contract.
-    - The ``do`` keyword marks the start of the choice's body where its functionality will be written.
+    - The ``do`` keyword marks the start of the choice body where its functionality will be written.
     - After passing some checks current contract is archived with ``archive self``
-    - A new ``User`` contract with the added friend is created.
+    - A new ``User`` contract with the new user we have started following is created (the new user is added to the ``following`` list).

 This information should be enough for understanding how choices work in this guide.
 More detailed information on choices can be found in :doc:`our docs </daml/reference/choices>`).